Kepler space telescope: Primary mirror

 Comparison of primary mirror sizes for the Kepler telescope and other notable optical telescopes.

 The Kepler primary mirror is 1.4 m in diameter.
-Manufactured by glass maker Corning using ultra-low expansion (ULE) glass, the mirror is specifically designed to have a mass only 14% that of a solid mirror of the same size.
+Manufactured by glassmaker Corning using ultra-low expansion (ULE) glass, the mirror is specifically designed to have a mass only 14% that of a solid mirror of the same size.
 To produce a space telescope system with sufficient sensitivity to detect relatively small planets, as they pass in front of stars, a very high reflectance coating on the primary mirror was required.
 Using ion assisted evaporation, Surface Optics Corp. applied a protective nine-layer silver coating to enhance reflection and a dielectric interference coating to minimize the formation of color centers and atmospheric moisture absorption.

 Photometric performance

 In terms of photometric performance, Kepler worked well, much better than any Earth-bound telescope, but short of design goals.
-The objective was a combined differential photometric precision (CDPP) of 20 parts per million (PPM) on a magnitude 12 star for a 6.5-hour integration.
+The objective was a combined differential photometric precision (CDPP) of 20 parts per million (ppm) on a magnitude-12 star for a 6.5-hour integration.
 This estimate was developed allowing 10 ppm for stellar variability, roughly the value for the Sun.
 The obtained accuracy for this observation has a wide range, depending on the star and position on the focal plane, with a median of 29 ppm.
 Most of the additional noise appears to be due to a larger-than-expected variability in the stars themselves (19.5 ppm as opposed to the assumed 10.0 ppm), with the rest due to instrumental noise sources slightly larger than predicted.

-Because decrease in brightness from an Earth-size planet transiting a Sun-like star is so small, only 80 ppm, the increased noise means each individual transit is only a 2.7 σ event, instead of the intended 4 σ.
+Because a decrease in brightness from an Earth-sized planet transiting a Sun-like star is so small, only 80 ppm, the increased noise means each individual transit is only a 2.7 σ event, instead of the intended 4 σ.
 This, in turn, means more transits must be observed to be sure of a detection.
 Scientific estimates indicated that a mission lasting 7 to 8 years, as opposed to the originally planned 3.5 years, would be needed to find all transiting Earth-sized planets.
 On April 4, 2012, the Kepler mission was approved for extension through the fiscal year 2016, but this also depended on all remaining reaction wheels staying healthy, which turned out not to be the case (see Reaction wheel issues below).